If a Mother Dies, Does the Father Automatically Get Custody?

 What Can the Surviving Parent Do?

-If the surviving parent wishes to obtain child custody if mother dies, he can apply to the court for an order granting him custody.
+If the surviving parent wishes to obtain child custody if the mother dies, he can apply to the court for an order granting him custody.

 However, it’s important to note that simply being the surviving parent does not automatically entitle him to custody.

-To increase his chances of being granted custody, the surviving parent may need to demonstrate to the court that he can provide the child a stable and safe home environment.
+To increase his chances of being granted custody, the surviving parent may need to demonstrate to the court that he can provide the child with a stable and safe home environment.

 This could involve providing evidence of his ability to meet the child’s physical, emotional, and developmental needs as well as any plans he has for the child’s education, health care, and general well-being.